By Don Bell | ⏱️ 9 minute read

 Discover How to Strengthen Your Faith Through Praying in TonguesThe writer of Hebrews says, "Without faith it is impossible to please Him, for he who comes to God must believe that He is, and that He is a rewarder of those who diligently seek Him" (Hebrews 11:6).

 Faith is essential.
-As believers, we believe in God's reality, but we also must have strong faith and confidence in His role as a "rewarder" when we seek Him with our prayer requests, and when we obey his promptings to step out and minister to the needs of others.
+As believers, we believe in God's reality, but we also must have strong faith and confidence in His role as "rewarder" when we seek Him with our prayer requests and when we obey His promptings to step out and minister to others' needs.

 The writer of Hebrews declares, "Now faith is the substance of things hoped for, the evidence of things not seen.
 For by it the elders obtained a good testimony" (Hebrews 11:1).

-Faith is the "substance" of things hoped for, so when we're prompted by the Holy Spirit to minister to the needs of others, we must have the "substance" to back us, or we'll fail to obtain the things hoped for.
+Faith is the "substance" of things hoped for.
+When the Holy Spirit prompts us to minister to others' needs, we must have sufficient spiritual substance backing us, or we'll fail to obtain what we hoped for.
 Therefore, we must be prepared by building up our faith.

 Scripture says, "The apostles said to the Lord, 'Increase our faith.'
 So the Lord said, 'If you have faith as a mustard seed, you can say to this mulberry tree, "Be pulled up by the roots and be planted in the sea," and it would obey you'" (Luke 17:5–6).

-The comparison of faith to a mustard seed is often misread to imply minimal faith is enough, but the meaning lies not in the seed's size but in its potential for growth.
-Earlier Jesus had said to them, "'What is the Kingdom of God like?
+The comparison of faith to a mustard seed is often misunderstood.
+Many think it implies minimal faith is sufficient, but the true meaning lies not in the seed's size but in its tremendous potential for growth.
+Earlier Jesus had said to them, "What is the Kingdom of God like?
 And to what shall I compare it?
-It is like a mustard seed, which a man took and put in his garden; and it grew and became a large tree, and the birds of the air nested in its branches'" (Luke 13:18–19).
+It is like a mustard seed, which a man took and put in his garden; and it grew and became a large tree, and the birds of the air nested in its branches" (Luke 13:18–19).

-The apostles had asked for Jesus to increase their faith but instead, He encouraged them to increase it themselves.
+The apostles had asked Jesus to increase their faith, but instead, He encouraged them to increase it themselves.
 He implied that faith is meant to be strengthened — that's our responsibility.

 The Apostle Paul says, "For I say, through the grace given to me, to everyone who is among you, not to think of himself more highly than he ought to think, but to think soberly, as God has dealt to each one a measure of faith" (Romans 12:3).